carlosedba/carlosedba/README.md

 ### Hi there 👋

-I'm Carlos Eduardo and I've been coding since I was 10 years old, I work mainly with web stuff but I also have interest in game reverse engineering.
+I'm Carlos Eduardo and I've been coding since I was 10 years old.
+I work mainly with web stuff but I also have interest in game reverse engineering.

 #### Check out my libraries: